Ywoo/CsPromise/README.md

 These codes were written by refering <https://www.promisejs.org/implementing/>.

 ## Some additional feature
-by comparing the standard.
+By comparing the standard.
 I implemented pattern by using generic, creating one some API for c# framework (Wait, AsyncCall)

 ### Synchronous method call